'Calendar' (i) was a British and US naval delivery of 47 Supermarine Spitfire fighters to Malta (14/26 April 1942).

 After landing at Hatson in the Orkney islands group all her aircraft except 20 fighters, Wasp moved to the Clyde river and there embarked 52 Spitfire Mk VB fighters and pilots of the RAF’s Nos 601 and 603 Squadrons.
 The aircraft were fitted with external fuel tanks to extend their range, but hasty and poor preparation meant that many of the tanks leaked badly, and in addition many of the fighters had faulty radios and guns which did not function properly.

-The carrier departed the Clyde on 14 April escorted by the battle-cruiser Renown and destroyers Echo, Inglefield, Ithuriel, Partridge and US Lang and Madison.
+The carrier departed the Clyde on 14 April escorted by the battle-cruiser Renown and the destroyers Echo, Inglefield, Ithuriel, Partridge and US Lang and Madison.
 At dusk on 17 April the destroyers Antelope, Vidette, Westcott, Wishart and Wrestler relieved the original destroyer screen, whose ships then steamed to Gibraltar to fuel.

 The original screen, as well as the light anti-aircraft cruisers Cairo and Charybdis, rejoined the main force at daylight on 19 March when the Gibraltar escort, less Vidette, returned to base to fuel.